San Vittore del Lazio

 WWII damage to St Mary of the Rose Church.

 Likely a prominent family in the town’s history.
+I can’t quite decipher the inscriptions.

 The streets inside what was once the walled city.